 SDHC will promptly notify the family in writing electronically or by mail of adjusted income and rent portion due to approved hardship.
+Families are required to report to SDHC if the circumstances that made the family eligible for the hardship change within thirty (30) days.
 (5) Allowable Disability Assistance Expenses: Deducted for attendant care or auxiliary apparatus for a persons with a disability if needed to enable the individual or an adult family member to work.
-See hardship exemption under (3) Medical Expenses above.
+See hardship exemption under (3) Health and Medical Care Expenses above.